Autism spectrum disorder (ASD) describes a range of conditions that includes autism and Asperger syndrome.

 As children grow and develop, there are a number of milestones they usually reach in these three areas.
 A person with ASD will have a delay or difficulty in all three areas of development.

-ASD is thought to affect one in one hundred New Zealanders.
+ASD is thought to affect 1 in 100 New Zealanders.

 Every person with ASD is different.